dguzh/geoparser/README.md

 # Geoparser

-Geoparser is a Python library for geoparsing English texts.
-It leverages spaCy for toponym recognition and fine-tuned SentenceTransformer models for toponym resolution.
+Geoparser is a Python library for geoparsing unstructured texts.
+It employs spaCy for toponym recognition and fine-tuned SentenceTransformer models for toponym resolution.

 ## Installation